TeresaAKent/WhiskSight/README.txt

 -A video of an algorithm which predicts the stimuli (contact, inertia, airflow) applied to the WhiskSight.

 Any questions about this code can be directed to tkent@andrew.cmu.edu.
 If anyone would like a copy of a video from the WhiskSight sensor to play with the code or the parameters, the authors are happy to oblige a request by email.
+Common locations for modification can be found in the last section of this document.
 -------------------------------------------------------------------------
 To run this code you will need to download the following codes: